taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 date
 ```

-  - **Add swap space** to give your system memory some elbow room (Vultr mysteriously starts you with none)...
+  - **Add swap space** to give your system memory some elbow room...

+Vulr mysteriously starts you with no swap.
+At minimum you should have equal to
+your RAM.
+Double your RAM is a good rule-of-thumb.
 ```
 # As root...
-# Make swap the same size as your existing RAM
+# Make swap the 2x size as your existing RAM (XMEM * 1024 * 2)
 XMEM=$(free -k|grep Mem|awk '{print $2}')
 # Create a swapfile
-dd if=/dev/zero of=/swapfile bs=1024 count=$XMEM
+dd if=/dev/zero of=/swapfile bs=2048 count=$XMEM
 mkswap /swapfile
 chmod 0600 /swapfile
 # Turn it on